Overview of AWS IAM Permissions

 You can directly grant IAM users in your own account access to your resources.
 If users from another account need access to your resources, you can create an IAM role, which is an entity that includes permissions but that isn't associated with a specific user.
 Users from other accounts can then use the role and access resources according to the permissions you've assigned to the role.
 For more information, see IAM Roles.

-For services that support resource-based policies as described in User-Based and Resource-Based Permissions (such as Amazon S3, Amazon SNS, and Amazon SQS), an alternative to using roles is to attach a policy to the resource (bucket, topic, or queue) that you want to share.
+For services that support resource-based policies as described in Identity-Based (IAM) Permissions and Resource-Based Permissions (such as Amazon S3, Amazon SNS, and Amazon SQS), an alternative to using roles is to attach a policy to the resource (bucket, topic, or queue) that you want to share.
 The resource-based policy can specify the AWS account that has permissions to access the resource.

 Permissions For One Service to Access Another